 Credit cards for fair or average credit

 If you have average or lower-than-average credit scores, applying for a credit card may seem intimidating.
-You might be wondering what type of cards, if any, you could be eligible for.
+You might be wondering what types of cards you might be eligible for.

 What you’ll learn:

-• FICO® scores ranging from 580 to 669 are considered fair and may be below average for Americans.
+• FICO® says credit scores ranging from 580 to 669 are considered fair and below average for Americans.

 • If you have less-than-perfect credit, you may be eligible for cards that can help you build credit.

-• Credit card options for fair or average credit scores include secured credit cards and student credit cards.
+• Credit card options for fair or average credit scores may include both unsecured credit cards and secured credit cards, some of which offer rewards.

-• When choosing a credit card for fair credit, it’s helpful to understand your credit scores, compare interest rates and annual fees, and consider all options available to you.
+• When choosing a credit card, it’s helpful to understand your credit scores, compare interest rates and annual fees, and consider all options available to you.

 Ready to check for card offers?